chilung/NCTU_Adv_DNN_HW2_2/README.md

 ## Environment preparation
-conda install -c conda-forge argparse conda install -c conda-forge tqdm
+dependent package:
+argparse
+tqdm
+cv2
+json
+numpy
+tqdm

 ## Model conversion
 In order to convert the weights from darknet to pytorch, you need to prepare some thing:
 1. git clone this repository into your local environment.